denis-beurive/docker/README.md

 ### Container

-From a functional perspective, a Docker container is an _executable image_.
+From a functional perspective, a _Docker container_ is a _preconfigured executable image_.

 Usually a container is created when an image is _executed_: `docker run...`.
 However, a container can be created before being executed: `docker create...`.
-A container can also be restarted after its execution ended: `docker restart...`.
+A container can also be restarted (even while it is executing): `docker restart...`.

-The Docker daemon keeps a set of properties for all containers.
-These properties can be inspected: `docker container inspect...`.
+To give the analogy with what occurs within an operating system, we could say that:

+* the image is an executable file.
+* the container is an executable file (an image) _along with its configuration_.

+> However, unlike what happens within an operating system, the Docker daemon that orchestrates the container executions keeps data about all executions.

 A container differs from a virtual machine (VM), which encapsulates an entire OS with the executable code atop an abstraction layer from the physical hardware resources.

-> Please note that a container can use a persistent storage (typically, a file system), but this persistent storage is not part of the container itself (the container accesses the persistent storage through an intermediary).
+> Please note that a container can use a persistent storage (typically, a directory within the host file system), but this persistent storage is not part of the container itself (the container accesses the persistent storage through an intermediary).

 ### Volume